-I grew up, like millions of young children here in Australia, did, as the daughter of immigrants, who migrated here to Australia from a little tropical island in the middle of the Indian ocean, called Mauritius.
+I grew up, like millions of young children here in Australia have, as the daughter of immigrants who migrated here to Australia from a little tropical island in the middle of the Indian ocean, called Mauritius.

-My parents came here for a better life, as newly weds, taking a huge leap of faith, leaving their families behind at home.
+My parents came here for a better life, as newly weds taking a huge leap of faith, leaving their families behind at home.
 They worked hard to set up a new life for themselves.
-Over time, they were then joined by most of their brothers and sisters, who also decided to move out here to Australia, although one of my Aunties, chose to move to the USA and still resides there, and another Auntie remained in Mauritius, rather than following her siblings.
+Over time, they were then joined by most of their brothers and sisters, who also decided to move out here to Australia.

-The eldest of 3 children (2 girls,1 boy), we had a pretty care free existence, right up until the time, at 7rs young, where I sadly witnessed my younger sister, be hit by a car at one of my parent’s volleyball matches.
-This was traumatic time for all of us, especially my sister & completely changed the way we lived our lives.
-My sister, thank god, survived this tragic accident, almost losing her lower left leg, but with the amazing medical care she received, and with the support of our close family friends, in due course, life resumed back to normal for us.
+The eldest of 3 children (2 girls,1 boy), we had a pretty care free existence, right up until the time of 7, where I sadly witnessed my younger sister be hit by a car at one of my parent’s volleyball matches.
+This was traumatic time for all of us, especially my sister and completely changed the way we lived our lives.
+My sister thank god; survived this tragic accident, almost losing her lower left leg; but with the amazing medical care she received and with the support of our close family friends, in due course life resumed back to normal for us.

 “Feel like going out tonight Kaye?”

-“So, you’re going to spend another Saturday night, home alone, with doritoes and sweet chilli and sour cream dip for dinner?”
+“So, you’re going to spend another Saturday night, home alone, with doritos and sweet chilli and sour cream dip for dinner?”

 “You are never ever going to meet anyone, sitting at home alone in front of the TV, so put some clothes on, and go out with your friends”

-Little did I know, my life was about to change forever.
-There weren’t very many people at this party, which forced all of us to chat, and I remember listening to this one guy talk and I found him really funny ..
+Little did I know my life was about to change forever.
+There weren’t very many people at this party, which forced all of us to chat and I remember listening to this one guy talk whom I found quite funny ..
 I remember also liking his shoes – It was all about the shoes for me back then.

 I found later that he had no intention of staying long at this party because he had another party to go to…He never did make it to his second party that night.